marcelpatrick/3rdPersonShooter/README.md

 		);
 ```

-In HealthComponent.cpp Define the Callback Function that is bound to OnTakeAnyDamage() Multicast Delegate Function that owns this HealthComponent.
+In HealthComponent.cpp Define the Callback Function DamageTaken() that is bound to OnTakeAnyDamage() Multicast Delegate Function that owns this HealthComponent.
 Inside it specify what kind of damage it will cause to the Health variables.
 ```cpp
 void UHealthComponent::DamageTaken(AActor *DamagedActor, float Damage, const UDamageType *DamageType, AController *Instigator, AActor *DamageCauser)
 {